jitterbit/dropbox-connector/README.md

 ## Registering, Building, and Running

-Follow these steps to register, build, and run the Dropbox Connector:
+Follow these steps to register, build, and run the Dropbox connector:

 - [Registering the Connector with Jitterbit Harmony](#registering-the-connector-with-jitterbit-harmony)
 - [Cloning the Dropbox Connector Repository](#cloning-the-dropbox-connector-repository)